-The Atlas SQL Alias Manager, or SAM, is used in the process of creating and maintaining a database connection (DBC) files referred to as SQL Aliases.
-These aliases are used by Ares when performing any database operation.
+The SQL Alias Manager, or SAM, is an application created by Atlas to manage DBC files.
+It comes packaged with all Atlas products (e.g., Ares, ILLiad, Aeon).
+The Atlas SQL Alias Manager is used in the process of creating and maintaining database connection (DBC) files referred to as SQL Aliases.
+These aliases are used by Ares when performing any database operations.
 Connections between the versions of Ares that use the .NET framework and the SQL Server are managed using the SQL Alias Manager.

 The .DBC File

-The SQL Alias Manager creates a logon dbc file that stores the SQL server connection string information and the Ares site information and password.
+A DBC (Database connection) is a file with a .dbc extension which tells your ILLiad/Ares/Aeon client(s) how to connect to your servers.
+The SQL Alias Manager creates the logon dbc file which stores the SQL server connection string, ILLiad site information, and password.
 This file is encrypted and it can only be opened using the SQL Alias Manager.
 If you have already specified this file using the SQL Alias Manager, it will automatically open the next time you open the SQL Alias Manager.
 You can have multiple logon dbc files on a machine and each one you've opened in the SQL Alias Manager will be listed.
+If a default DBC is not configured, opening the client will result in an "Unable to connect to database error".

 Location of the .DBC File

-Where you save this file is stored in the registry and will be used by all the different Ares components on that machine that use the Alias Manager.
+The location where you save this file will be stored in the registry and will be used by all the different Ares components on that machine that use the Alias Manager.
 The current default DBC file for the machine is displayed at the bottom of the Alias Manager in the status bar.
 To select a specific DBC file to use for the system, choose it on the list on the left and hit the Set Default button in the ribbon.

 Creating a New Database Connection